-- Associate Degree in Nursing Generic Option (64 credits)
+- Associate Degree Nursing (64 credits)

-- Practical Nursing diploma (40 credits)
+- Practical Nursing Diploma (40 credits)

 While all students are welcome to apply to M State's nursing programs, acceptance is selective.
 There are specific criteria for each program.
 Many students take general education courses at M State - including courses in mathematics, biology and chemistry - in preparation for application to the nursing program.
 Although not all of these courses are required for program applicants, they may improve an applicant's eligibility.

 Learn more about the selective admission process for our nursing programs by viewing these videos:

 High school students who plan to enroll in a nursing program will benefit from taking high school courses in biology, chemistry and mathematics.

 Nursing students are required to take four credits of Anatomy and Physiology I and lab, four credits of Anatomy and Physiology II and lab, and four credits of Microbiology and lab, if those courses are part of the program plan.
 Applicants requesting to transfer three-credit Anatomy and Physiology I, three-credit Anatomy and Physiology II or three-credit Microbiology from another institution will be required to take a one-credit lab in order to make up the required credit difference and/or lab component.

 New applicants to the fall 2023 Practical Nursing or Associate Degree Nursing program must have completed the following three courses within the five years prior to their start date/acceptance into the core program: BIOL 2260/2261 Human Anatomy and Physiology I Lecture/Lab; BIOL 2262/2263 Human Anatomy and Physiology II Lecture/Lab; BIOL 2267/2268 Medical Microbiology Lecture/Lab.